Guillemin JG.40: Design

 Around 1930 there was a French interest in small aircraft capable of evacuating a single ill or wounded patient to hospital from roughly prepared sites in the colonies.
 The Lorraine-Hanriot LH.21S and the Potez 42 were examples of the category and the Guillemin JG.40 was another.
 They posed several design challenges, principally around the need for a large, clear patient enclosure with easy ground access from a stretcher.
-Guillemin, who had worked at Hanriot from 1922-9, was familiar with the problems.
+Guillemin, who had worked at Hanriot from 1922 to 1929, was familiar with the problems.

 The Guillimen JG.40 was a high wing cantilever monoplane, a configuration which offered easy access to the fuselage sides.
 A cockpit well behind the trailing edge allowed the patient's compartment to be placed over the centre of gravity, where varying loads would least affect the trim.
 The wings were trapezoidal in plan and were in three parts, with a centre-section mounted on top of the fuselage and slightly hollowed out above to improve the field of view from the cockpit.
 Outboard the wing section thinned from below to produce mild dihedral.
 The wings were built around two wooden box spars, with wooden ribs and plywood covering, using established glue and nail techniques suited to the high humidity and temperatures of some French colonies.